 - 1. All new development shall achieve the energy performance criteria of the Ontario Building Code.
-New residential, commercial and institutional development shall achieve an improvement of 1.5% per year over the 2012 Ontario Building Code energy efficiency requirements. - 2.
+The City will use the development approvals process, implementation tools included in Chapter 10 of this Plan such as community improvement and site plan control, to ensure that new residential, commercial and institutional development include sustainable design features which, among other objectives, strive to achieve an improvement of 1.5% per year over the 2012 Ontario Building Code energy efficiency requirements. - 2.
 Applications for Official Plan amendments, Zoning By-law amendments or plans of subdivision may be required to demonstrate, to the satisfaction of the City, how the development supports the goals and targets of the CEP through the completion of the Sustainability Checklist and the submission of appropriate studies.
 Such studies may include, but are not limited to, an Energy Conservation Efficiency Study, a Renewable/Alternative Energy Feasibility Study and District Energy Feasibility Study. - 3.
-The City will encourage and support energy efficient development by: - i) promoting street and lotting patterns that are oriented to maximize opportunities for solar gain; - working with the development industry to determine, understand, publicize and implement the techniques required to achieve the energy targets for buildings established by the CEP; - iii) encouraging and facilitating designs that incorporate or allow for efficient future use of renewable energy systems, alternative energy systems or district energy systems; - iv) encouraging and promoting designs that use Energy Star, LEED Building Standards or equivalent building rating systems that reference Canada's Natural Resources EnerGuide rating system for new development and retrofits; - encouraging opportunities to reduce the need for building cooling through green or reflective roofs where appropriate, insulation, reduced or efficient glazing and effective shade landscaping; - vi) encouraging designs that support and facilitate energy efficient transportation, including active transportation, transit and energy conserving vehicles and transportation programs; - vii) supporting the use of reclaimed, environmentally friendly and locally sourced building materials, where appropriate; - viii) investigating tools to achieve higher levels of energy efficiency than required by the Ontario Building Code, particularly in higher density built forms and larger buildings, e.g. apartments; - ix) supporting and promoting a building energy performance labelling scheme for all buildings; and - establishing a monitoring program to measure energy efficiency to assist the City in meeting the Community Energy Plan goals and targets.
+The City will encourage and support energy efficient development by: - promoting street and lotting patterns that are oriented to maximize opportunities for solar gain;

-- 4. The City will investigate tools and incentives to encourage the retrofit of existing buildings to improve energy efficiency. - Item 37: The purpose of 'Item 37' is to add a new section 4.8 Cultural Heritage Resources which updates and replaces the former policies related to cultural heritage resources.
+- ii) working with the development industry to determine, understand, publicize and implement the techniques required to achieve the energy targets for buildings established by the CEP; - iii) encouraging and facilitating designs that incorporate or allow for efficient future use of renewable energy systems, alternative energy systems or district energy systems; - iv) encouraging and promoting designs that use Energy Star, LEED Building Standards or equivalent building rating systems that reference Canada's Natural Resources EnerGuide rating system for new development and retrofits; - v) encouraging opportunities to reduce the need for building cooling through green or reflective roofs where appropriate, insulation, reduced or efficient glazing and effective shade landscaping; - vi) encouraging designs that support and facilitate energy efficient transportation, including active transportation, transit and energy conserving vehicles and transportation programs; - vii) supporting the use of reclaimed, environmentally friendly and locally sourced building materials, where appropriate; - viii) investigating tools to achieve higher levels of energy efficiency than required by the Ontario Building Code, particularly in higher density built forms and larger buildings, e.g. apartments; - ix) supporting and promoting a building energy performance labelling scheme for all buildings; and - x) establishing a monitoring program to measure energy efficiency to assist the City in meeting the Community Energy Plan goals and targets. - 4.
+The City will investigate tools and incentives to encourage the retrofit of existing buildings to improve energy efficiency. - Item 37: The purpose of 'Item 37' is to add a new section 4.8 Cultural Heritage Resources which updates and replaces the former policies related to cultural heritage resources.